hugochan/rUDP/README.md

 ----------------------------
 When receive buffer is full, it automatically adopts memory substitution(replace the last element with the new one).
 Also:
-no trunc
+no trunc£¬
-no fast retransmit
+no fast retransmit£¬
-retransmit one each time
+retransmit one each time£¬
-initial seqnum predefined
+initial seqnum predefined£¬
-the sender leaves the acknum empty in its sent segment the receiver leaves seqnum empty in its feedback segment no size-limitation and reuse for the sequence number
+the sender leaves the acknum empty in its sent segment£¬ the receiver leaves seqnum empty in its feedback segment£¬ no size-limitation and reuse for the sequence number...